levkk/levthe.dev/content/posts/language-interpreter-from-scratch-part-1/index.md

 [Number(21), Plus, String("hello world"), Plus, Number(2)]
 ```

 While this may not make much sense yet in the context of our language, the lexer does not care and produces a valid list of tokens.
-Things are good, let's add string support into our Abstract Syntax Tree.
+Things are good, let's add strings into our Abstract Syntax Tree.

 ### Parser